bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 </div>

-This is a reference for [Stencil](https://developer.bigcommerce.com/stencil-docs/getting-started/about-stencil) supported [Handlebars](https://handlebarsjs.com/) helpers.
-It includes [custom helper](#custom-helpers) documentation and usage examples and a list of whitelisted [standard helpers](#standard-helpers).
+This article is a reference for [Stencil](https://developer.bigcommerce.com/stencil-docs/getting-started/about-stencil) supported [Handlebars](https://handlebarsjs.com/) helpers.
+It includes [custom helpers](#custom-helpers) documentation and usage examples and a list of whitelisted [standard helpers](#standard-helpers).

 ## Custom helpers

-BigCommerce's open source helpers defined in [paper-handlebars/helpers/](https://github.com/bigcommerce/paper-handlebars/tree/master/helpers) (GitHub).
+To decide which [custom Handlebars helpers](https://github.com/bigcommerce/paper-handlebars/tree/master/helpers) to use, consult the following table:

 | **Helper** | **Category** | **Description** |
 | --- | --- | --- |